Branimir Glavaš: War crimes charges

 Glavaš and his supporters claimed the criminal investigation was politically motivated and pointed to its commencement having coincided with Glavaš's departure from the ruling HDZ party.
 It was also reported that witnesses in the trial, including Osijek-based journalist Drago Hedl, had been threatened.

-On 8 May 2009, the Zagreb District Court found Glavaš guilty of torture and murder of Serbian civilians in Osijek, and sentenced him to 10 years in prison.
+On 8 May 2009, the Zagreb District Court found Glavaš guilty of torture and murder of Serbian civilians in Osijek, and sentenced him to ten years in prison.
 The trial involved two cases codenamed 'garage' and 'sellotape'.
 In the first case, the court found that prisoners were kept in a garage by Glavaš's unit where they were tortured and killed.
 One man was forced to drink battery acid and after attempting to flee from the pain, was shot and killed.
 The other involved six civilians who were detained and tortured in a basement in November and December 1991 in Osijek.
-Afterwards, they were brought to the Drava riverbank, where the unit’s members executed them, with their hands tied behind their backs with sellotape.
+Afterwards, they were brought to the Drava riverbank, where the unit's members executed them, with their hands tied behind their backs with sellotape.
+The subordinates accused in the case, Ivica Krnjak was sentenced to eight years while Dino Kontić, Zdravko Dragić and Tihomir Valentić received five years.
 Following the verdict however, Vladimir Šišljagić, the leader of HDSSB, the political party Glavaš founded when he left HDZ, showed up in court instead of him and stated that he was "in a safe place".
 Glavaš fled the country, reportedly to Herzegovina, having procured citizenship in Bosnia and Herzegovina seven months earlier.

 On 13 May 2009, Glavaš was arrested near the Bosnian town of Kupres.
 The Ministry of Justice filed a request for his extradition but this was rejected on 23 June 2009.
 In June 2010, the Supreme Court of Croatia confirmed the guilty verdict for Glavaš and others, but reduced the sentence slightly, to eight years of prison.
+Meanwhile, Krnjak's sentence was reduced to seven years, Getos Magdić's to five years, Dino Kontić and Zdravko Dragi's to three and a half years and Valentić's to four and a half years.